ThisTeam404/Mobile-App/README.md

 This respository is for the iphone app that will generate key pins for the door locks.
 Each time the locksmith works on a lock he'll generate the key pins on the iphone and save it on our database.
-He can retrieve the key pins in the future by looking it up from the database using the website interface.There is another respository (https://github.com/ThisTeam404/WebPart) that holds the website codes.
+He can retrieve the key pins in the future by looking it up from the database using the website interface.
+There is another respository (https://github.com/ThisTeam404/WebPart) that holds the website codes.

 # Installation Guide